evinism/mistql/docs/docs/tutorial/syntax-overview.md

 }
 ```

-Arrays and objects can contain other expressions:
+Additionally, arrays and objects can contain other expressions:

 ```
 [